-- Use equipment such as pallets, forklifts, tractors, and vehicles that may have contact with leafy greens in a manner that minimizes the potential for product or food-contact surface contamination. - Clean and sanitize food-contact surfaces on harvest equipment at the end of each daily harvest or when moving between commodities and fields and when excessive soil has built up. - Based on inspection, if necessary, rinse and sanitize surfaces on harvest equipment prior to beginning daily harvest. - Locate eEquipment, tool, and container cleaning and sanitizing operations should take place away from product and other equipment to reduce the potential for cross-contamination. - Harvester sanitation personnel must utilize PPE equipment such as gloves, aprons, boots, face shields, respirators (if required) in such a way as to prevent cross-contamination of harvest equipment, tools, etc. - Harvest sanitation crew must store all cleaning and sanitation chemicals in a secure location. - All water utilized in cleaning and sanitizing of equipment must meet postharvest water acceptance criteria [see Table 2G]. - If applicable, Documentation (logs or records) must be maintained daily for each harvest equipment (e.g., container, equipment, tools, etc.) cleaning and sanitation event. - Records must be reviewed, dated, and signed by a supervisor or responsible party within a reasonable time after the records are made.
+- Use equipment such as pallets, forklifts, tractors, and vehicles that may have contact with leafy greens in a manner that minimizes the potential for product or food-contact surface contamination. - Clean and sanitize food-contact surfaces on harvest equipment at the end of each daily harvest or when moving between commodities and fields and when excessive soil has built up. - Equipment cleaning and sanitizing operations should take place away from product and other equipment to reduce the potential for cross-contamination. - Harvester sanitation personnel must utilize PPE equipment such as gloves, aprons, boots, face shields, respirators (if required) in such a way as to prevent cross-contamination of harvest equipment, tools, etc. - Harvest sanitation crew must store all cleaning and sanitation chemicals in a secure location. - All water utilized in cleaning and sanitizing of equipment must meet harvest water acceptance criteria [see Table 2G]. - Documentation (logs or records) must be maintained for each harvest equipment (e.g., container, tools, etc.) cleaning and sanitation event. - Records must be reviewed, dated, and signed by a supervisor or responsible party within a reasonable time after the records are made.
 FDA guidance suggests review within a week, but time can be lessened or increased on occasion.
-The company's documentation control SOPs shall designate the maximum amount of days that will be necessary for the review, dating, and signing of records. - Prepare an SOP for harvest equipment, and tools containers that addresses the following: - Clean and sanitize when moving between commodities and fields. - Prior to beginning harvest, conduct a Ddaily inspection, that addresses cleaning, and sanitation or noticeable change in conditions since prior sanitation.
+The company's documentation control SOPs shall designate the maximum amount of days that will be necessary for the review, dating, and signing of records. - Prepare an SOP for harvest equipment, and tools that addresses the following: - Clean and sanitize when moving between commodities and fields. - Prior to beginning harvest, conduct a daily inspection that addresses cleaning and sanitation or noticeable change in conditions since prior sanitation.
 If necessary, rinse and sanitize food-contact surfaces on harvest equipment (i.e., accumulation of dirt, debris, dust, droppings, etc.).

-- Proper cleaning, sanitation, and storage of hand-harvest equipment (knives, scythes, etc.). - Prior to harvest crews exiting for breaks, harvest tools should be placed in a receptacle.
-Containing clean, untouched, microbially potable, and sanitized water. - Water used should be safe and of adequate sanitary quality for its intended use. - Consider methods that aid in Ssanitation verification. - Maintenance, cleaning, and sanitation schedules for equipment used in hydration must be maintaineddaily. - Control Management procedures for when equipment is not in use (i.e., end of season).

-To includeing a policy for removal of equipment from the work area (e.g., containers, scabbards, sheathes, or other harvest equipment) or site and the use of scabbards, sheathes or other storage equipment. - Prepare an SOP for handling and storage of harvest containers that addresses the following: - Daily inspection
+- o Proper cleaning, sanitation, and storage of hand-harvest equipment (knives, scythes, etc.). - o Prior to harvest crews exiting for breaks, harvest tools should be placed in a receptacle. - Water used should be safe and of adequate sanitary quality for its intended use. - Consider methods that aid in sanitation verification. - o Maintenance, cleaning, and sanitation schedules for equipment used in hydration must be maintained. - Management procedures for when equipment is not in use (i.e., end of season).
+To include a policy for removal of equipment from the work area (e.g., containers, scabbards, sheathes, or other harvest equipment). - Prepare an SOP for handling and storage of harvest containers that addresses the following: - Daily inspection